xxxzc/themefits/README.md

 ```
 #### 2. Color Settings

 Although this theme can handle most of color schemes, there are still a few can't be recognized.
 In case, you can configure colors by yourself.
-These color settings have higher priority.
 You can get detailed information in the setting file.
 Open `Preferences -> Package Settings -> Theme - Fits`:

 ```json
     // scope is a key word to determine the accent color.